Pleopeltis polypodioides: Reproduction

 The fern has spores on the bottom of the fronds, contained in sori.
-The fern sporulates in Summer and early Fall.
+Sori can be found aligned in rows on the underside of fertile fronds.
+They start as yellow, but as they mature, they turn brown and split.
+The fern sporulates in summer and early fall.
 Rhizome sections are also viable offspring and can root themselves in new medium.